tqzamf/shibboleth-friendly-discovery/README.md

 Configuration
 -------------

+* `jdbc.database`: resource declaration for the database connection. for the database connection to work, `auth` and `type` must be `Container` and `javax.sql.DataSource`, respectively.

-* `database.jdbc.driver`: generally just `org.postgresql.Driver` for
+	* `driverClassName`: generally just `org.postgresql.Driver` for
-	PostgreSQL. for other databases, in addition to setting this parameter to the right JDBC driver class, you will also have to add the driver to Tomcat's libraries.
+		PostgreSQL. this driver class must be available to Tomcat, ie. its JAR must be somewhere in the `lib` directory.

-* `database.jdbc.url`: the JDBC connection URL, including username and password, as well as any other options you would like to set. see the PostgreSQL documentation for the full syntax, or just adapt the example `jdbc:postgresql://localhost/shibdisco?user=shibdisco&password=secret`. note that because the context config file is an XML document, any `&` characters in the URL will have to be escaped to `&amp;`.
+	* `url`: the JDBC connection URL, without username and password, but including any other options you would like to set, especially `ssl=true`. see the PostgreSQL (or other database= documentation for the full syntax, or just use PostgreSQL and adapt the example `jdbc:postgresql://localhost/shibdisco?ssl=true`. note that because the context config file is an XML document, any `&` characters in the URL will have to be escaped to `&amp;`.

+	* `username`, `password`: database login credentials

+	* `maxActive`, `maxIdle`, ...: these limit the number of connections, if desired. the servlet uses extensive caching, so increasing these values will likely not improve performance much.

+	* `closeMethod`: generally just `close` so that connections are actually closed when they are disposed of.

+	* `validationQuery`, `testOnBorrow`: to guard against timed-out connections, `testOnBorrow` should be `true` and `validationQuery` a fast, simple query that always succeeds, such as `SELECT 1` for PostgreSQL. this is required because the servlet relies on not getting dead connections from the pool. it will retry once if the connection dies during use, but if it gets another dead connection when it retries, it will just give up.

 * `shibboleth.discofeed.url`: an absolute URL pointing to the `DiscoveryFeed` handler in a Shibboleth instance. the list of IdPs